Embodied Anatomy: Fascia

 In this training, we will investigate resilience and change, in our bodies, our lives, our mental framing, and even agreed-upon collective truths.
-You will learn ways to train resilience in the body, the tissue and the nervous system as well as best practices for moving and teaching with an understanding of the evolutions we are living in ~ those of science as well as the living tradition of yoga.
+You will learn ways to train resilience in the body, the tissue and the nervous system as well as best practices for moving and teaching with an understanding of the evolutions we are living in.

 We will explore:

-- history of science & different maps of anatomy
+- the history of science & different maps of anatomy

 - maps are not the whole – they are a piece of the truth